Anderson localization of a Rydberg electron: Matrix elements in the thermodynamic limit

-This case is therefore distinct from the other two that we have considered in that its matrix elements scale with $\nu$ in different ways.
-To understand the resulting eigenspectrum in the even parity case, we construct an approximate Hamiltonian.
-This has $a_{0.5}$ on the diagonal and a constant hopping $b_{0.5}/\nu$ to all sites except for the opposite site, which has a hopping amplitude of $-c_{0.5}/\nu^{1/3}$.
-The resulting matrix can be diagonalized analytically to gain some insight into the Rydberg composite's spectrum.
-Its eigenvalues are $a_{0.5}+c_{0.5}\nu^{-1/3}$ ($\times\nu/2$ degeneracy), $a_{0.5}-2b_{0.5}\nu^{-1}-c_{0.5}\nu^{-1/3}$ ($\times\nu/2-1$ degeneracy), and a single eigenvalue $a_{0.5}+b_{0.5}(\nu-2)\nu^{-1}-c_{0.5}\nu^{-1/3}$.
-For large $\nu$ the eigenspectrum consists of two flat bands separated from $a_{0.5}$ by $c_{0.5}\nu^{-1/3}$, and a single state lying at $b_{0.5}$.
-In the thermodynamic limit the band gap closes completely and the system condenses to a flat band with a single shifted state.
+This ring is therefore distinct from the other two that we have considered in that its matrix elements scale with $\nu$ in different ways.
+To understand the resulting eigenspectrum in the even parity case, we construct an approximate Hamiltonian, specializing to the even $M$ case for simplicity.
+This approximate Hamiltonian is

+The crucial simplification in this Hamiltonian that is not present in the exact Rydberg Hamiltonian is the assumption of a constant hopping amplitude for all sites except the one on the opposite side of the ring.
+In actuality, the amplitudes vary over the entire range of the ring both in sign and amplitude.
+We ignore the overall $\nu^{-4}$ scaling trivial diagonal energy $a_{0.5}$ in the following.
+Eq.~\ref{eq:app:modelH05} can be diagonalized analytically to gain some insight into the Rydberg composite's spectrum.
+It has a $\nu/2$-degenerate eigenvalue $e_1=c_{0.5}\nu^{-1/3}$, a $\nu/2-1$ degenerate eigenvalue $e_2=-2b_{0.5}\nu^{-1}-c_{0.5}\nu^{-1/3}$, and a single eigenvalue $e_3=b_{0.5}(\nu-2)\nu^{-1}-c_{0.5}\nu^{-1/3}$.
+For large $\nu$ the eigenspectrum consists of two flat bands at the energies $\pm c_{0.5}\nu^{-1/3}$, and a single state lying at $b_{0.5}-c_{0.5}\nu^{-1/3}$.
+In the thermodynamic limit the band gap closes completely and the system condenses to a flat band at zero energy and a single shifted state at energy $b_{0.5}$.
 In this limit, the system qualitatively resembles the odd-parity $M$ state.
-Although this is a highly simplified qualitative picture of the $R = 0.5$ Rydberg eigenspectra, the basic features exist also in the real case.
+Although this is a highly simplified qualitative picture of the $R = 0.5$ Rydberg eigenspectra, the basic features exist also in the real case, as can be seen by studying Fig.~\ref{fig:R075}c.

-The dominant hopping term, connecting opposite sites on the ring, scales as $\nu^{-13/3}$, as seen above.
-Angle disorder shifts this hopping term by a term second order in the positional disorder strength, but overall having a $\nu^{-13/3}$ dependence as well.
-Under radial disorder, this hopping term shifts by a term first order in the positional disorder strength, but having a $\nu^{-11/3}$ scaling.
-Like the $R = 1$ case, this also requires a rescaling of the positional disorder, $\overline\delta \to \nu^{-2/3}\overline\delta$, to obtain the proper scaling.
-In turn, this means that the diagonal disorder decreases with larger $\nu$, since this can be shown to scale in the normal way, as $\nu^{-4}$.
+Just as the disorder-free properties of this ring size are more complicated than those of the other rings, so is its disorder scaling.
+Angle disorder perturbs the dominant hopping amplitude by a term which is \textit{second order} in the positional disorder strength, but overall scales as $\nu^{-13/3}$, the same scaling as the disorder-free value.
+Angle disorder is, therefore, weaker in this case than in the previous $R$ values.
+Under radial disorder, this hopping amplitude is perturbed by a first-order term in the positional disorder strength.
+This term scales as $\nu^{-11/3}$, which, like in the $R = 1$ case, demands that the positional disorder be rescaled to obtain a consistent thermodynamic limit scaling.
+Like the $R = 1$ case, this also requires a rescaling of the positional disorder, $\overline\delta \to \nu^{-2/3}\overline\delta$.
+This rescaling would cause the diagonal disorder to vanish as $\nu\to\infty$, as it scales with disorder as $\nu^{-4}$.